timm/tested/docs/onOptimizeExamples.md

 <img src="https://github.com/txt/ase19/raw/master/etc/img/grad101.png" align=right width=400>
-Here's the code the `minimize_stochastic`  function shown above.
-We won't go into detail for the following except to say that gradient descent is a first-order iterative optimization algorithm for finding the minimum of a function.
+Gradient descent is a first-order iterative optimization algorithm for finding the minimum of a function.
 The algorithm take a  step proportional to the negative of the gradient (or approximate gradient) of the function at the current point (and if we took the positive gradient, we'd be ascending to the maximum).

 - One  thing to note about the following is that is shows an optimizer  in the middle of a data miner.
-- Gradient descent (gradient ascent) methods can get trapped by _local optima_ .
-In most real-world situations, we have many peaks and many valleys, which causes such methods to fail, as they suffer from an inherent tendency of getting stuck at the local optima:
 - Another thing to note is that this optimizer makes many assumptions about the kind of function it is exploring.
   - The benefit of making those assumptions is that, using those assumptions, certain calculations are fast to compute;
   - But if the data does not correspond to those assumptions, then the resulting core fit will be very poor.
   - All the above learners do not make these assumptions
+- Gradient descent (gradient ascent) methods can get trapped by _local optima_ .
+In most real-world situations, we have many peaks and many valleys, which causes such methods to fail, as they suffer from an inherent tendency of getting stuck at the local optima:

 <img src="https://www.tutorialspoint.com/genetic_algorithms/images/ga_motivation.jpg" width=600>